 What readers say:

 There is so much to enjoy through these personal and very well written recollections, from many humorous moments to those more serious and personal.
 In all cases this is a pleasant tour of Paris through the eyes and camera lens of someone who truly loves the city.
-Diane O. from San Diego, CA; publisher of France On Your Own.
+France On Your Own.

 I want more!
 Cécile L. from Houston, TX